Lokankara/Quiz/src/main/resources/quiz-set_4.md

 - PaaS

 **Explanation:**
-"SaaS" is correct.
+SaaS is correct.
 Software as a Service provides complete software applications accessible over the internet.
-"IaaS" is incorrect.
+IaaS is incorrect.
 IaaS provides infrastructure, not end-user applications.
-"DaaS" is incorrect; provides virtual desktops.
+DaaS is incorrect; provides virtual desktops.
-"PaaS" is incorrect; provides platforms to deploy applications, not ready-made consumer services.
+PaaS is incorrect; provides platforms to deploy applications, not ready-made consumer services.

 ---